luis-mota/lean-site-template/content/organizations.md

 __**[GiveWell](https://www.givewell.org/)**__ is a non-profit that evaluates charities in order to find outstanding giving opportunities.
 In particular, GiveWell seesk out charities who provide strong evidence of impact-per-dollar and room for more funding, and who can demonstrate trustworthiness and transparency.
 GiveWell recommends just a few charities at a time and these recommendations inform the donations of many effective altruists.

 __**[Machine Intelligence Research Institute](https://intelligence.org/)**__ (MIRI) is an non-profit whose mission is to “ensure that the creation of smarter-than-human intelligence has a positive impact.”
 MIRI’s main activity is to conduct research on a topics such as: How can a machine reason coherently about its own behavior?
 What is a better formalization for decision-making under uncertainty?
 How can we specify an AI’s goals to ensure that it matches our intentions, even as the AI modifies itself?
 What AI-related interventions are the most beneficial?

+__**[Open Philanthropy Project](https://www.openphilanthropy.org/)**__ identifies outstanding giving opportunities, makes grants, follows the results, and publishes their findings.
+Their main funders are Cari Tuna and Dustin Moskovitz, a co-founder of Facebook and Asana.

+__**[OpenAI](https://openai.com/)**__ is a non-profit AI research company, discovering and enacting the path to safe artificial general intelligence.

 __**[Raising for Effective Giving](https://reg-charity.org/)**__ (REG), a project from EAF, encourages touring poker players to donate 2% of their winnings to effective charity (which sometimes totals tens of millions).